-Sen. Lacson’s essay on Yolanda/Haiyan, five years after, as published in The Manila Times: “In sum, Haiyan is one chapter in my public service career I will never forget — extremely difficult, many times frustrating, yet satisfying only because I worked with very competent staff and consultants who didn’t mind the limitations imposed by our own government in all aspects.”
+Sen. Lacson’s essay on Yolanda/Haiyan, as published in The Manila Times in 2018: “In sum, Haiyan is one chapter in my public service career I will never forget — extremely difficult, many times frustrating, yet satisfying only because I worked with very competent staff and consultants who didn’t mind the limitations imposed by our own government in all aspects.”

 Haiyan: An Unforgettable Chapter in My Public Service Career

 On Nov.
 8, 2013, Super Typhoon Yolanda (international name Haiyan), one of the strongest tropical cyclones ever recorded and the strongest typhoon to make landfall in recorded human history, cut a swath of devastation across the central part of the Philippines, killing at least 6,300 people and severely affecting more than 1.4 million families.

 According to the final report of the National Disaster Risk Reduction and Management Council, the fatalities were from eight regions.
 Of the fatalities, 5,902 or 93 percent were from Eastern Visayas.

 The powerful cyclone affected 12,139 villages (barangays) in 44 provinces, 591 towns and 57 cities.
 It destroyed 550,928 houses and damaged 589,404 others.

 The Post-Disaster Needs Assessment (PDNA) conducted by the NDRMMC-Office of the Civil Defense pegged the total damage and losses at PhP132.4 billion.